w3c/wai-curricula/content/designer/inclusive-design-process.md

 ### Topic: Assessing the Involvement of People with Disabilities

 Explain how involving people with disabilities can lead to better accessibility of websites and applications.
-Discuss scenarios where recruiting people with disabilities may not be feasible, and explain the potential risks of not involving people with disabilities.
+Discuss scenarios where including real people with disabilities may not be feasible and discuss other alternatives, for example requesting for experts advice or adhering to established best practices.
+Explain the potential risks of not involving people with disabilities.

 #### Learning Outcomes for Topic

 Students should be able to:

 * assess and communicate the need for involving people with disabilities depending on the project scope
-* identify different mechanisms to include people with disabilities in user research activities, such as recruiting people with disabilities, asking for experts advice, or following documented best practices
+* identify different mechanisms to include people with disabilities in user research activities, such as including real people with disabilities, asking for experts advice, or following documented best practices
 * articulate and communicate the potential risks of not involving people with disabilities, for example higher costs to implement accessibility at a later stage

 #### Teaching Ideas for Topic